-Because of the Great Spring Sickness, Hand of the King Lord Brynden Rivers had the pyromancers burn the corpses that had been piled in the Dragonpit.
+Because of the Great Spring Sickness, Lord Brynden Rivers, the Hand of the King, had the pyromancers burn the corpses that had been piled in the Dragonpit.
 A quarter of King's Landing burned in the aftermath.

 The alchemists enjoyed a period of increased influence during the reign of King Aerys II Targaryen.
-The Alchemists visited court more frequently as King Aerys's fascination with wilfire grew larger.
-When the King tasked them with driving off winter at the start of 282 AC, the wisdoms burned green fires along the Red Keep's walls for a moon's turn.
-A few years before his reign ended, King Aerys also began using fire to burn traitors, murderers and plotters.
-One of such executions was the execution of Lord Rickard Stark.
+The Alchemists visited court more frequently as Aerys's fascination with wildfire increased.
+When the king tasked them with driving off winter at the start of 282 AC, the wisdoms burned green fires along the Red Keep's walls for a moon's turn.
+A few years before his reign ended, King Aerys also began using fire to burn traitors, murderers, and plotters.
+One such person to be executed in this way was Lord Rickard Stark.

 A Clash of Kings

-During the War of the Five Kings, Cersei Lannister commissions a great quantity of wildfire for the defenses of King's Landing.
-The alchemists report an unexplainable increase in the effectiveness of their spells, where it is quickly noted that it had not been as easy since the time of the dragons, which allowed them to create the substance more quickly.
-Some wildfire jars commissioned by the late Aerys II Targaryen are rediscovered.
+During the War of the Five Kings, Queen Regent Cersei Lannister commissions a great quantity of wildfire for the defenses of King's Landing.
+The alchemists report an unexplained increase in the effectiveness of their spells, where it is quickly noted that it had not been as easy since the time of the dragons, which allowed them to create the substance more quickly.

 A Feast for Crows